Cnly/Crafter/README.md

 English
 ===
+`Crafter is still under development so the API may often change.`

 Usage: Maven 3.
 Download.
 Compile.
 Install.
 Depend.
 If you want to remove those unused classes in your jar, consider adding the